 This model is also made so useful thanks to its in-line format.
 That means it has been streamlined to the finest degree so that you can lie it flat without losing suction - ideal for reaching under sofas and furniture with ease.
 It will spin up to 105,000 rpm even when it’s laid horizontally, with claims that it can capture 99.7% of particles as small as 0.3 microns.

 There’s a wealth of engineering behind Dyson vacuums, from the numerous cyclones inside to the easy-eject bin.
 But does the Dyson Omni-glide live up to estimations?
-We found despite its smaller size, that this was a vacuum to be contended with, with an impressive performance in a series of tests.
+I found, despite its smaller size, that this was a vacuum to be contended with, with an impressive performance in a series of tests.

 It’s a testament to the Dyson Omni-glide’s suction abilities that the bin cup fills up seriously fast as you vacuum.
-Clearly, the suction power is excellent, but it does mean you are more frequently needing to empty it out.
+Clearly, the suction power is excellent, but it does mean you need to empty it out.
 Thankfully, the ejection mechanism on this vacuum means you can just point it at your bin and pull the lever, and the debris will fall away without you having to get your hands dirty.
-We didn’t even mind the extra trips to the bin thanks to the efficiency of the ejector, as your bin is clean again in under a minute.
+I didn’t even mind the extra trips to the bin, thanks to the efficiency of the ejector, as your bin is clean again in under a minute.

-In our tests, we used flour and crushed oats to measure just how adeptly the Dyson Omni-glide could suck up both larger debris and fine dust.
-On both occasions, we found that one glide with the vacuum could clean up all of the mess in its path, without ever needing to up the level to the Max mode.
+In my tests, I used flour and crushed oats to measure just how adeptly the Dyson Omni-glide could suck up both larger debris and fine dust.
+On both occasions, I found that one glide with the vacuum could clean up all of the mess in its path without ever needing to up the level to the Max mode.
 The battery of the Dyson Omni-glide will deteriorate faster in Max mode, so it’s good to know that Auto will do the job efficiently.
 The Omni-glide was capable of dealing with the fine texture of flour as it was with the larger oats, with the two roller heads scooping them up in no time at all.

-Our noise tests measured the sound of the Omni-glide to be average 71 decibels on the Auto setting, which was bumped up to around 75 when we went ‘Max’ mode.
+My noise tests measured the sound of the Omni-glide to an average of 71 decibels on the Auto setting, which was bumped up to around 75 when I went to ‘Max’ mode.
 This is usual for vacuum cleaners from the brand, and the noise isn’t too affecting at all, with the noise being comparable to a radio playing.

 Should you buy the Dyson Omni-glide vacuum?

 Aside from its lack of suitability on hardwood floors, the other drawback of the Dyson Omni-glide is its price.
 Though $399.99 is much more reasonable than similar Dyson models, it is still a lot of money to spend.
-Overall, however, we think that the Omni-glide is worth the hype, and the price.
+Overall, however, I think that the Omni-glide is worth the hype and the price.